-But it insists that all this information is only kept on servers for 30 days and is only used to improve the quality of service.
+However, it insists that all this information is kept on servers for 30 days and is only used to improve the quality of service.
 VyprVPN adds that there’s no way of determining exact details of web traffic or content of communications.

 VyprVPN is a popular choice for British residents visiting China because it’s able to sidestep the Great Firewall.
-What this means is that thousands of government-appointed engineers working around the clock haven’t been able to block its operations.
+This means that thousands of government-appointed engineers working around the clock haven’t been able to block its operations.
 That’s definitely an achievement, which should propel it into the gold standard of VPNs.

 The company owns and manages entire data centers, which optimize speed and stability of connections.
 All traffic is secured by the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys without perfect forward secrecy, and SHA256 authentication.